Relevant transactions disclosure

-Furthermore, as recently introduced in the 2020 tax reform, as from January 2021, taxpayers in certain scenarios and tax advisors, will be obliged to disclose generalized and customizable reportable transactions to the tax authorities.
+Furthermore, as recently introduced in the 2020 Tax Reform, as of January 2021, taxpayers in certain scenarios and tax advisors will be required to disclose generalised and customisable reportable transactions to the tax authorities.

-The schemes to be disclosed will not only be those designed, organized, implemented or administered as of January 2020, but also those made prior to that date which tax effects continue to materialize in FY 2020 and in forward years.
+The schemes to be disclosed will not only be those designed, organised, implemented, or administered as of January 2020, but also those made prior to that date which tax effects continue to materialise in FY 2020 and in future years.

-As mentioned before please see below those cases in which the taxpayer would be obliged to disclose the reportable transaction:
+As mentioned before, please see below those cases in which the taxpayer would be required to disclose the reportable transaction:

-- When the tax advisor does not provide the client with the identification number of the reportable scheme issued by the MTA or a notice confirming that the transaction is not reportable.
+- When the tax advisor does not provide the client with the identification number of the reportable scheme issued by the Mexican tax authorities or a notice confirming that the transaction is not reportable.

-- When the reportable scheme has been designed, organized, implemented and managed by the taxpayer.
+- When the reportable scheme has been designed, organised, implemented, and managed by the taxpayer.
 In these cases, when the taxpayer is a legal entity, the individuals who are the tax advisors responsible for the reportable scheme who have shares or participations in said taxpayer, or with whom they maintain a subordination relationship, shall be excluded from the obligation to disclose such transaction.

-- When the taxpayer obtains tax benefits in Mexico from a reportable scheme that has been designed, marketed, organized, implemented or managed by a person who is not considered a tax advisor.
+- When the taxpayer obtains tax benefits in Mexico from a reportable scheme that has been designed, marketed, organised, implemented, or managed by a person who is not considered a tax advisor.

-- When the tax advisor is a foreign resident without a permanent establishment in Mexico, in accordance with the MITL, or when having one, the activities attributable to such permanent establishment are not those performed by a tax advisor.
+- When the tax advisor is a foreign resident without a PE in Mexico, in accordance with the Mexican Income Tax Law, or, when having one, the activities attributable to such PE are not those performed by a tax advisor.

 - When there is a legal impediment for the tax advisor to disclose the reportable scheme.